-- The Te Roopuu Ahi Kaa Komiti which assists Council to develop a partnership through engagement with Tangata Whenua. - Individual relationships between the Mayor, councillors, staff and iwi. - A rural community with long standing relationships and a joint appreciation and respect of each other. - Our shared aspirations and commitment to improving the wellbeing of our communities. - We have Iwi that are strongly committed to rohe (region) their hapu and Iwi. - We have high Iwi engagement and willingness to work with council for the betterment of the community.
+- The Te Roopuu Ahi Kaa Komiti which assists Council to develop a partnership through engagement with Tangata Whenua. - Individual relationships between the Mayor, councillors, staff and iwi. - A rural community with long standing relationships and a joint appreciation and respect of each other. - Our shared aspirations and commitment to improving the wellbeing of our communities. - We have Iwi that are strongly committed to rohe (region) their hapu and Iwi. - We have high Iwi engagement and willingness to work with council for the betterment of the community. - We have two Māori wards that ensure Māori representation on Council.

-- Celebrating and sharing our history and culture. - Delayed consultation with Iwi, that has previously begun in the middle of projects instead of at the beginning. - Have previously failed to work with Iwi to add value to their key services provided and also have not utilised the large Maaori business growth to encourage development in this region.
+- Celebrating and sharing our history and culture. - Delayed consultation with Iwi, that has previously begun in the middle of projects instead of at the beginning. - Have previously failed to work with lwi to add value to their key services provided and also have not utilised the large Maaori business growth to encourage development in this region.

-- We have the opportunity to add value to lwi and Runanga key services (social, economic, physical, spiritual) within our district that also bring economic gain and employment to our area. - Working with Iwi in partnership to gain insights on their strengths such as Matauranga in Te Taiao (natural knowledge of environmental systems). - Work in partnership to grow better understanding and gain direction in local customary knowledge and rituals. - Increased and strengthened relationships by aligning work programmes and common goals such as planting and other areas to benefit our community. - Working in closer partnership on a wider range of projects and community-led initiatives. - Greater information sharing between Council and iwi. - Increased engagement with holistic Indigenous models to bring about improved relationships throughout the organisation for better community outcomes.
+- We have the opportunity to add value to Iwi and Runanga key services (social, economic, physical, spiritual) within our district that also bring economic gain and employment to our area. - Working with Iwi in partnership to gain insights on their strengths such as Matauranga in Te Taiao (natural knowledge of environmental systems). - Working in partnership to grow better understanding and gain direction in local customary knowledge and rituals. - Increased and strengthened relationships by aligning work programmes and common goals such as planting and other areas to benefit our community. - Working in closer partnership on a wider range of projects and community-led initiatives. - Greater information sharing between Council and iwi. - Increased engagement with holistic Indigenous models to bring about improved relationships throughout the organisation for better community outcomes. - A number of iwi are in the process of settling Tririt o Waitangi claims.